Why do I need asset allocation?

 Consider investments that can do the work for you

 If you want an even easier way to get allocated, there are mutual funds that can do the work for you.
 These “funds of funds” invest in a variety of mutual funds to achieve a certain asset allocation.
 One popular type is the target date fund, which you choose based on the year you plan to reach your goal.
 It’s managed so the asset allocation changes over time — going for growth initially and becoming more conservative as the target date nears.
-You could also use target date funds to invest for a goal with a set date, from paying for college to retiring from work.
+You could also use target date funds to invest for a goal with a set date, from paying for college to retiring.